zerotier/docs/docs/beta/sso-beta.md

 - Contact ZeroTier to enable SSO on your my.zerotier.com account.

 ### Update clients
-- Download and install ZeroTier 1.8.7 on clients that will use SSO.
+- Download and install ZeroTier 1.8.10 or greater on clients that will use SSO.

     https://www.zerotier.com/download/